henhouse/fortnite-go/README.md

 *   Launch Fortnite
 *   You will see again a request with _/account/api/oauth/token_.
 Click on it and then click `Inspectors` tab to get the header (Copy `Authorization` header content and remove "basic ") => **This header is your Game Token**

+## V2 Stats Update
+This package has been updated to the latest V2 stats from Epic.
+There are no more platforms.
+All stats will be added together between keyboard/mouse, gamepad and touch.
+Raw Stats are provided in case you want to separate those out.

 ## Usage

 See [Godoc](https://godoc.org/github.com/henhouse/fortnite-go) for in-depth documentation.